OpenTTD/actions/docker-build/README.md

     # (required) date of the Docker image (given to the Dockerfile as build-argument)
     date: ${{ steps.vars.outputs.date }}

+    # (optional) platform to build the Docker image for
+    platform: linux/amd64,linux/arm64

     # (optional) Docker registry to use for images
     registry: 'ghcr.io'
 ```